norodrigues111/Power-BI-Professional-Survey-Dashboard/README.md

 ## How to Use

-1. **Download Power BI Desktop:** If you don't have Power BI Desktop installed, you can download it [here](https://powerbi.microsoft.com/desktop/).
-2. **Open Power BI file:** Open the Power BI file included in this repository using Power BI Desktop.
+1. **Download Power BI Desktop:** If you have Power BI Desktop, download the Power BI file included in this repository and open it using Power BI Desktop.

-3. **Explore the Dashboard:** Interact with the dashboard to explore survey insights and visualize the data.
+2. **Alternative Options:**

+    a. **PDF Version:** If you prefer not to download Power BI, you can view a static version of the dashboard by opening the [PDF file](link-to-your-pdf-file.pdf) provided in this repository.

+    b. **Video Demo:** For a more interactive experience, check out the [video demo](link-to-your-video-demo.mp4) showcasing the dashboard's interactivity.
+This is especially useful if you want a quick overview without installing any software.

 ## Notes

 - This project provides a hands-on demonstration of Power BI skills in a real-world context.
 - Feel free to reach out for any questions or collaboration opportunities.

 Thank you for visiting!
-I hope you find the insights generated from this Power BI dashboard informative and visually compelling.